europace/partner-api/README.md

 }
 ```

-### Einstellungsrecht
+### Get setting right

+Returns all partners for which this partner is allowed to change the data and authorizations or retrieve the reporting.

+At least the partner itself is returned, since everyone may at least set itself or retrieve its own reporting.

+In order to achieve a better performance, the implicitly administrable partners have been omitted in the partner-api.
+To determine these, it is necessary to iterate over the subordinates of the result list.

+Requirements:
+* OAuth token has scope `partner:plakette:lesen`.
-Each partner may make changes to himself or other partners if he has the [Einstellungsrecht](https://docs.api.europace.de/common/glossary/).
+* Each partner may make changes to himself or other partners if he has the [Einstellungsrecht](https://docs.api.europace.de/common/glossary/).
 This means that partner data or authorizations can be adjusted.
 Authorizations can only be assigned if the executing partner has them himself.

 #### Which partners can I manage?